marshallward/marshallward.org/content/rambo_not_zelda2.rst

 :category: Gaming
 :author: Marshall Ward
 :date: 2013-01-28 17:23
-:tags: nes rambo zelda bsdiff
+:tags: nes, rambo, zelda, bsdiff

 I occasionally read rumours that Rambo for the NES used code from Zelda 2, making it not much more than a ROM hack of the original cartridge.